alwaysthecritic/BowlingKataSwift/README.md

 I wondered if it would be neater to break the balls down into frames by having a function that simply takes _one_ frame from the head of the array of balls.
 Then we can call that function repeatedly until we've used up all the balls (or got 10 ten frames).
 The takeFrame function should be a bit simpler to test and it might work out shorter and nicer.

-The result is ok, but not entirely convincing.
+The result is ok, but not necessarily much better - just different.
 The tests did get simpler, but the code is a bit bogged down in the irritations of Array being a value type and non-mutable when arriving as a parameter, and also because of the tuple return type.
+When I figured out how to use `while let` syntax with an extra check that `frames.count < 10` it got much nicer.